The Bridge of Spies director has some deeply familiar tendencies+ READ ARTICLE

-War Horse is the 13th film that Spielberg and cinematographer Janusz Kaminski have worked on together, a partnership that began with 1993’s Schindler’s List.
-In that time, Spielberg’s films have become increasingly full of interior scenes characterized by their backlit windows, with streams of light that pour in and leave the characters in silhouette.
+Bridge of Spies is the 15th film that Spielberg and cinematographer Janusz Kaminski have worked on together, a partnership that began with 1993’s Schindler’s List.
+In that time, Spielberg’s films have become increasingly full of interior scenes characterized by their backlit windows, with streams of light that pour in and leave the characters in silhouette, never more so than in the very brightly lit Spies.
 But the director has always relied on intense lighting, from above or outside.
 In speaking of the shot in Close Encounters that opens this video, of the small boy standing against a doorway blasted out with an alien light, Spielberg has said that it is one of the key images of his career, “That beautiful but awful light, just like fire coming through the doorway.
 [Barry’s] very small, and it’s a very large door, and there’s a lot of promise or danger outside that door.”

 3. Awestruck faces

 Film writer Matt Patches has dubbed this “The Spielberg Face”, an appellation adopted by a recent Kevin Lee video essay.
 “If Spielberg deserves to be called the master of audience manipulation, then this is his signature stroke,” says Lee in his piece.
 From Close Encounters on, Spielberg has relied heavily on shots of faces, agape, looking upward or off screen (sometimes with a dolly in as a cherry on top) to telegraph the wonder or fear that the viewer should hypothetically be experiencing.

 A character sees something through a window, windshield or other piece of glass.
 The camera sits on the opposite side so that we see what they are seeing as well as the expression on their face as they see it, without a need for a cutaway shot.
 We first noticed it in Jaws and have observed it many times since.